Fardaynation/GraphTheoryW10/README.md

     for node in nodes:
         graph[node] = []

-    for u, v, _ in edges:  # don't need cost here graph[u].append(v)
+    for u, v, _ in edges:
+        graph[u].append(v)
         graph[v].append(u)